zeonardo/ptf-tabulator/README.md

 ### `yarn build` or `npm run build`

-Builds the app for production intto the `build` folder.
+Builds the app for production into the `build` folder.
 The build is minified and the filenames include the hashes.